YaleDHLab/dhlab-site/_news/2019-06-24-brown-postdoc.md

 Congratulations, Andrew!

-For more on the appointment, visit <a href='https://humanities.utoronto.ca/announcements/clir-digital-humanities-network-postdoctoral-fellow-2019-2020' target='_blank'>the Jackson Humanities Institute website</a>.
+For more on the appointment, visit <a href='https://humanities.utoronto.ca/announcements/clir-digital-humanities-network-postdoctoral-fellow-2019-2020' target='_blank'>the Jackson Humanities Institute's website</a>.